remote-android/redroid-doc/android-builder-docker/README.md

 # Build Redroid with Docker
 ```
-WARNING: YOU NEED ~180GB OF FREE SPACE ON HDD TO COMPLETE THE WHOLE PROCESS
+WARNING: YOU NEED ~200GB OF FREE SPACE ON HDD TO COMPLETE THE WHOLE PROCESS (~250GB IF BUILDING WITH GAPPS)
 ```
 #### 1) Setup
 ```